-The humdrum of life can put your body through stress.
+The daily routine of life can put your body through stress.
 And when you’re stressed, Mother Nature can be a cruel mistress.

 Your mind ignores the strain that you put your body through.
 However, a little ache here and a little pain there and suddenly, you have a full-blown revolt.